-This publication is an update of the 1996 Transportation Research Circular Number 457 and the 1999 Transportation Research Circular E-C010.
+This publication is the third update of the 1996 Transportation Research Circular Number 457.
+The first update was Transportation Research Circular E-C010 in 1999, and the second update was Transportation Research Circular E-C037 in 2002.
 The Committee intends to continue to provide updates when necessary.
 One aspect of the updating is simply to improve the quality of the definitions.
-Such improvements are certainly anticipated once the definitions are put to use and specific problems or shortcomings are identified by the user.
+Such improvements certainly are anticipated once the definitions are put to use and specific problems or shortcomings are identified by the user.
 Another aspect of updating includes the addition of new terms that may come into use, along with the review and possible modification of existing definitions to accommodate new understanding resulting from the new term.
 This latter aspect attempts to account for the dynamic nature of the highway QA language.
 Still another aspect of updating is the addition of new terms within topics not addressed in this publication.
 Many additional topics are possible for inclusion in future revisions of the glossary; some topics may require coordination with other TRB committees to best establish suitable definitions.

-Closely related to update of glossary definitions is improvement of the overall publication.
-For example, the referenced sources in this publication may not be entirely accurate, primarily due to the difficulties in identifying the earliest document responsible for creating a definition; therefore, some of the references may need to be corrected.
+Closely related to the update of glossary definitions is improvement of the overall publication.
+For example, the referenced sources in this publication may not be entirely accurate, primarily due to the difficulties in identifying the earliest document that should receive credit for creating a definition; therefore, some of the references may need to be corrected.
 The Committee welcomes any comments or suggestions on how either the definitions themselves or any other parts of this publication can be improved to meet the users' needs and to better provide a reference document that fosters uniformity and understanding.
-Comments or suggestions should be directed to Peter Kopac, telephone 202-493-3151; fax: 202-493-3161; e-mail: peter.kopac@fhwa.dot.gov.
+Comments or suggestions should be directed to Peter Kopac, telephone: (202)493-3151; fax: (202)493-3161; e-mail: peter.kopac@fhwa.dot.gov.